platform-system-interface/intel_fw/docs/platforms.md

 ## ME classification and security

-Security researchers have analyzed the ME and divided hardware variants into 3 generations[^4] thus far, each with their own multiple firmware versions, including security patch releases[^5][^6].
+Security researchers have analyzed the ME[^18] and divided hardware variants into 3 generations[^4] thus far, each with their own multiple firmware versions, including security patch releases[^5][^6].
 One core aspect in security research has been Boot Guard[^7][^8], which had been introduced with Haswell, Intel's 4th generation Core series platforms[^10],